 What really happened is spoken about by MK Gandhi in the following words, “The Hindus and Sikhs of Jammu, and those who had gone there from outside, killed Muslims.
 The Maharaja of Kashmir is responsible for what is happening there… A large number of Muslims have been killed there and Muslim women have been dishonoured.”

 Muhammad Amin, a senior Kashmiri official who moved with the Durbar, and was Suraiya’s neighbour in the custodian house of Jammu, and in the knowing of rationing to Suraiya’s family, says that she lost her mental balance after she saw her father and two brothers being killed by Hindu Extremists and Maharaja’s forces.
 The women in the family were raped, and left bleeding in the outskirts of Jammu.

 Daughter of Master Abdul Aziz, of Primary School Dalpatian, Suraiya was raised in the rural area of Udhampur district, and was moved to Khatikan Talab camp with the promise of being safely taken to Sialkot.
 But trucks after trucks that were supposed to take Muslims to Sialkot came back with blood dripping from them.

-To quote a 10 August 1948 report published in The Times, London: “2,37,000 Muslims were systematically exterminated – unless they escaped to Pakistan along the border – by the forces of the Dogra State headed by the Maharaja in person and aided by Hindus and Sikhs.
+To quote an August 10, 1948 report published in The Times, London: “2,37,000 Muslims were systematically exterminated – unless they escaped to Pakistan along the border – by the forces of the Dogra State headed by the Maharaja in person and aided by Hindus and Sikhs.
 This happened in October 1947, five days before the Pathan invasion and nine days before the Maharaja’s accession to India.”

 Apart from the Kashmiri families that moved with the Darbar, Suraiya and her mother were sent rations by a well known figure amongst Jammu Muslims, Fatima Bibi.